Updated September 16, 2018.

 - These figures are estimates and BGR cannot guarantee that you will not have additional expenses in starting the business.

-- These estimates are based on the experience of BGR’s affiliates in opening and operating eight substantially similar restaurants in the Washington, D.C. area, the first of which opened in May of 2008.
+- These estimates are based on the experience of BGR’s affiliates in opening and operating more than 10 substantially similar restaurants in the Washington, D.C. area, the first of which opened in May of 2008.